SudhanshuBajpai-user/AXI-S-VDIF-Packetizer/README.md

-Since this is a serious FPGA/DSP project, your README should look professional and explain **what the project does, its architecture, verification methodology, and future roadmap**.
-You can copy the following directly as your `README.md`.

----

 # AXI4-Stream VDIF Packetizer using Vitis HLS

 A high-performance **VDIF (VLBI Data Interchange Format) packetizer** implemented using **AMD Vitis HLS** for FPGA-based radio astronomy and high-speed data acquisition systems.